 Search For Answers

-How do I modify a user password in Linux?
+How do I make a new directory in Linux?

-To set or modify a users password in Linux use the passwd command.
+To make a new directory in Linux you use the mkdir command.

 You can make that new directory anywhere you wish using an absolute path.
 For example if you are in the root user's home directory you are in /root but if you ant to make a new directory somewhere else in the filesystem use this syntax:

 # mkdir /some/other/directory/newdirectoryname